hiway/yakrazor/README.md

 - Break large tasks into smaller chunks
 - Repeating tasks to build up to a habit or goal
-- Templates for recurring projects (such as growing vegetables)
+- Templates for recurring projects
+  (such as growing vegetables, or daily/weekly self-care)